 Often called The Narrow’s little sister, Orderville Canyon is just as (if not more) beautiful, but with an additional technical aspect.
 It’s one of the easiest technical canyons in the Zion National Park area, but still demands respect.
+For most visitors, it will require a local guide or experienced climbing partner with the correct gear to complete it safely.
 This 12.3-mile slot canyon hike is a good adventure for both beginning and experienced canyoneers, just be sure to bring a short rope (50 feet should be good), a harness and rappel equipment, a helmet and enough water on hot days to get you to the lower, wetter section of the canyon, where you can filter additional water.

 You’ll begin at the Orderville corral, following a well-defined trail for about three miles.
 When you come to a large dry fall, which is a section of earth that has calved from the adjacent cliff, stay left and follow the footpath to the bottom of the canyon.
 This is where the real adventure starts.